Hope and despair: Kathy Gannon on 35 years in Afghanistan

 It didn’t have to be this way.

-I arrived in Afghanistan in 1986, in the middle of the cold war.
+I arrived in Afghanistan in 1986, in the middle of the Cold War.
 It seems a lifetime ago.
 It is.

 Then, the enemy attacking Afghanistan was the communist former Soviet Union, dubbed godless by United States President Ronald Reagan.
 The defenders were the U.S.-backed religious mujahedeen, defined as those who engage in holy war, championed by Reagan as freedom fighters.